rism-international/marcxml-tools/README.md

       @node = node
       @methods = [:add_isil, :change_cataloging_source, :repair_leader, :map]
     end
+    def change_cataloging_source
+      #function code
     end
   end
+end
 ```
+## Optional database connection
+It is possible to use a database-connection to get external values directly from a database.
+Until now an Oracle connector is given in the lib-folder.
+Credentials have to been declared in the enviroment.

 ## Links and tutorials
 * RISM Opendata: https://opac.rism.info/index.php?id=8&L=0